tarinkk/cuda_test/Note on CUDA programming.md

 ### No Divergence Branch
+Assign work to threads based on a stride that aligns with warp boundaries, ensuring all threads in a warp perform similar operations.
 1. **A block with 8 threads (Visualization)**:

+    warp size is 2:

     - **Initial state**: Each thread loads one element into shared memory.
         ```